 Did you breastfeed your babies or planning to breastfeed?
 I always knew that I wanted to breastfeed my babies.
 I knew that it was a natural way to feed my baby.
 A way that only you and your baby will bond.
 The connection you get with your baby is indescribable.

 When I started breastfeeding my first son.
 I really didn’t know what to expect.
-I didn’t know if it was going to hurt.
+Was it was going to hurt?
 I really didn’t know anything other than my mom telling me she breastfeed me and it’s a natural way to give your baby what he needs.
 Breastfeeding didn’t come very natural for me.

 If you haven’t read Bradly’s NICU story, check it out here.
 We stayed in the NICU for 10 days and I had a lactation nurse help me for at least a good five days.
 I know not all the woman will be able to get a lactation nurse to help.
 I’m going to give you some ideas on how to help with nursing and what to expect.